 The STRS and the PERS do not certify permanent or total disability, per se.
-Their disability determinations are permanent for a specific position.
-Since the STRS and the PERS do not determine whether a member is "permanently and totally disabled," as defined for homestead exemption purposes, they will not complete the disability certificate on the homestead exemption application.
+Their disability determinations relate to specific positions.
+Since the STRS and the PERS do not determine whether a member is "permanently and totally disabled," as defined for homestead exemption purposes, the agencies will not complete the disability certificate on the homestead exemption application.
 Moreover, a STRS or a PERS disability determination letter will not satisfy the requirements for the homestead exemption.
 The applicant must, therefore, get a physician's or psychologist's signature on the certificate of disability for the homestead exemption application, DTE Form 105E.